Joecstarr/joe-starr.com/content/speaking/general_audience/zombie_jones/index.md

 # Circular DNA

-Dulbecco and Vogt (1963) and Weil and Vinograd (1963) discovered that double-stranded DNA of the polyoma virus exists in a closed circular form.
+Dulbecco and Vogt (1963) and Weil and Vinograd (1963) discovered that double-stranded DNA of the polyoma virus is circular.
+Rather than the more common open-ended double-stranded DNA

 {{< slides/center_block >}}